 To ensure a safe and problem-free boating experience, make a checklist of items similar to the one below and use it before each trip:

-- Life jackets: Examine each personal flotation device for condition and ensure you have the correct number on board.
+- Life jackets: Examine each life jacket for condition and ensure you have the correct number on board.

 - Weather: Check the weather forecast for the area and timeframe you will be boating.